Talmud: Criticism

 Historian Michael Levi Rodkinson, in his book The History of the Talmud, wrote that detractors of the Talmud, both during and subsequent to its formation, "have varied in their character, objects and actions" and the book documents a number of critics and persecutors, including Nicholas Donin, Johannes Pfefferkorn, Johann Andreas Eisenmenger, the Frankists, and August Rohling.
-Many attacks come from antisemitic sources such as Justinas Pranaitis, Elizabeth Dilling, or David Duke.
+Many of the attacks come from antisemitic sources such as in modern times Justinas Pranaitis, Elizabeth Dilling, and David Duke.
 Criticisms also arise from Christian, Muslim, and Jewish sources, as well as from atheists and skeptics.

-Accusations against the Talmud include alleged:
+Accusations against the Talmud, particularly those from antisemitic sources, include alleged: